Pronation and supination

 - insertion: (proximal to) styloid process of radius

 |Anterior interosseous nerve syndrome, Erb's palsy, musculocutaneous nerve palsy, Monteggia fracture, Galeazzi fracture

 In this article we will discuss the anatomy and clinical relevance of these movements.

 Bones and joints

-Pronation and supination are movements that occur at the proximal radioulnar joint.
-The head of the radius is discoid and fits with the radial neck within the circular annular ligament, that attaches the proximal radius to the ulna.
+Pronation and supination are movements that occur at the radioulnar joints.
+The head of the radius is discoid and fits with the radial neck within the circular anular ligament, that attaches the proximal radius to the ulna.
 The wheel like rotation of the head of the radius enables supination (palm facing upwards), and pronation (palm facing downwards).